 Increase Your Parent Green Card Approval Chances with VisaNation

-Start Now
+Start

-Parent Green Card Eligibility
+Parent Green Card Requirements

 When the Supreme Court decided the Defense of Marriage Act was unconstitutional, the court ordered USCIS to treat same-sex marriages the same as heterosexual marriages for immigration.
 This allows same-sex parents to acquire a parent green card.
-Keep reading to learn how to apply for a green card for parents and navigate the I-130 supporting documents for parents.

-Parent Green Card Document Checklist
+Required Documents for Parent Green Card Checklist

 • Form I-130 Supporting Documents for Parents